kubiak-calpoly/csc-437-examples/README.md

 # Examples for CSC 437

-> _NOTE:_ The `main` branch of this repo is a work in progress
-> as I am refactoring the exercises from last quarter.
->
-> If you are enrolled in CSC 437 in the Spring of 2024, I
+> If you are enrolled in CSC 437 in the Fall of 2024, I suggest
-> suggest you follow the module-by-module links below to make
+> you follow the module-by-module links below to make sure you
-> sure you are looking at the proper branch.
+> are looking at the proper branch.

 This repo contains the code for an the app, Blazing Travel, used as an example of a client-rendered web app for CSC 437.